serg06/ffmpeg-lambda-layer-compile/README.md

 - Space-efficient since Lambda functions are limited to ~262MB
   - Current binary sizes are 27.8MB (ffmeg) and 27.7MB (ffprobe).

+### Usage

+To create a lambda layer:
+- Go to [releases](https://github.com/serg06/ffmpeg-lambda-layer-compile/releases) and download the layer zip
+- Go to AWS console -> AWS Lambda -> layers and upload this zip
+- Add that layer to any Lambda function
+- ffmpeg/ffprobe will be available at `/opt/bin/ffmpeg` and `/opt/bin/ffprobe`

 ### Setup

 You'll need to do some setup before running the build script: